 Common routes for motor vehicle accidents throughout Miami, include the following freeways:

-Most car accidents in the surrounding Miami-Dade areas are not related to whether the driver knows how to properly operate a vehicle.
-Instead, they are a result of the decisions made by drivers when behind the wheel.
-In fact, the National Highway Traffic And Safety Administration estimates that nearly 94% of all car accidents are caused by human error.
+Most car wrecks in the surrounding Miami-Dade areas are not related to whether the driver knows how to properly operate a vehicle.
+Instead, they are a result of the decisions made by drivers when behind the wheel that jeopardizes highway safety.
+In fact, the National Highway Traffic And Safety Administration estimates that nearly 94% of all accidents involving motor vehicles are caused by human error.

 The following leading causes can be avoided by taking preventative steps the next time that you drive.